japgolly/learning/recursion-blog/02-cata.md

 Let's look at a more interesting example: a file system.

-We'll start off with a typical representation with hard-coded recursion.
+We'll start with a typical representation with hard-coded recursion.

 ```scala
 sealed trait Entry